 Members of student teams who want to use the room must first have a Usage Agreement on file with the College.
-The agreement must be signed by the student and a faculty sponsor of the team, and then given to Michelle Kane in RBA 314.
+The agreement must be signed by the student and a faculty sponsor of the team and then given to Jolene Hazelwood in the Dean’s Office (RBA 314).
 Once a student has a signed Usage Agreement on file, he or she may make room reservation requests here.
 The student will receive an e‐mail either confirming or denying the request.

 Questions about the room may be submitted to email@example.com.